teran/deduplicator/README.md

 # Requirements

- * the latest Adobe Lightroom version.
-Minimal requirement is CC 2015/6.0
+ * the latest Adobe Lightroom Classic CC version.
+Minimal requirement is Adobe Lightroom CC 2015/6.0
  * Both of macOS and Windows are supported

 # NOTES